How Much Compensation Can I Claim For A Burn Injury?

-As outlined by the NHS in their Never Events List 15-16, there are an approximate 130,000 people who visit Accident and Emergency (A&E) department each year in relation to a burn injury.
+As outlined by the NHS’ health information guidance in their Never Events List 15-16, there are approximately 130,000 people who visit Accident and Emergency (A&E) department each year in relation to a burn injury.
 As a result, 10% of these require inpatient treatment from the specialist burns unit.

 To ensure accidents are prevented to the best of an employers ability, there are measures that can be implemented.
 For instance, the HSE has outlined various measures that can be taken to ensure all members of staff act accordingly, safely, and are greeted with a safe workplace, such as:

 - Provide all members of staff with suitable training.

 - Ensure all members of staff are provided with Personal Protective Equipment (PPE).

 We are a leading law firm when it comes to personal injury compensation cases.
 We have a team of expert solicitors that have years of dedicating their lives to help those who want to pursue a claim for personal injury.
 We deal with all different types of personal injury claims, ensuring that our clients receive the maximum payout for their case.
 We offer all potential clients a free, legal confidential consultation to discuss their case with us and receive information on the merits of their case with no obligation to appoint us as their representation.

 We are here for you.
 To offer you a service that caters for all your needs ensuring that you feel confident and comfortable with the service we provide.
 We have an outstanding reputation among our peers and our clients, so much so that we receive most of our clients through previous clients’ recommendations.
 We leave no stone unturned when investigating your case as we feel that those who have suffered due to the negligence of others deserve the compensation that is owed to them.